The dream of owning a business sometimes leads individuals down the path of franchise ownership. Why?

 It’s especially important that you don’t go through this document alone.
 Have a franchise attorney go through it with you.

-FYI: Some franchise development representatives will tell you that you’re wasting your money by hiring a franchise attorney because nothing in the agreement is negotiable.
+FYI: Some franchise development representatives will tell you that you’re wasting your money by hiring an attorney because nothing in the franchise agreement is negotiable.

 Ignore their suggestion.